MagnusTiberius/WalkerRoad/README.md

 3) Run the client(s) after that. i.e. walkerroad_c.

+The two programs are set up to run in one machine.
+The client(s) will connect to the server right away and run ad infinitum.

 The demo is just used for that, demonstrating the concept.
 You can add handlers to both the Server and Client piece to define your own simulation.